led5/led5/README.md

 ### 📚 Currently Reading

 ```
+In the spirit of Halloween...
-Will My Cat Eat My Eyeballs When I Die? by Caitlin Doughty
+- Will My Cat Eat My Eyeballs When I Die? by Caitlin Doughty ✅
+- Frankenstein by Mary Shelly
+- Pride and Prejudice and Zombies by Seth Grahame-Smith
 ```